datawire/ambassador-docs/docs/emissary/pre-release/topics/install/upgrade/yaml/emissary-1.14/emissary-2.2.md

    profile: main
    ```

+4. **Be careful to only have one $productName$ Agent running at a time.**

+   The $productName$ Agent is responsible for communications between
+   $productName$ and Ambassador Cloud.
+If multiple versions of the Agent are
+   running simultaneously, Ambassador Cloud could see conflicting information
+   about your cluster.

+   The migration YAML used below to install $productName$ $version$ will not
+   install a duplicate agent.
+If you are building your own YAML, make sure not
+   to include a duplicate agent.

 You can also migrate by [installing $productName$ $version$ in a separate cluster](../../../../migrate-to-2-alternate).
 This permits absolute certainty that your $productName$ 1.14.2 configuration will not be
 affected by changes meant for $productName$ $version$, and it eliminates concerns about